 Contact Houston and Baytown Immigration Lawyer Luis Ruiz about your immigration case today.

 When you or a family member is the victim of criminal activity, it can be difficult to know what steps to take and to understand what relief I available, especially if you are undocumented.
-The U-Visa is a special type of visa that was created by Congress to help victims of criminal acts obtain lawful status in the United States.
+The U-Visa is a special type of visa that was created by Congress to help victims of criminal acts obtain lawful status in the United States with the help of a Houston u visa attorney.
 The purpose of the U-Visa is to encourage undocumented people to report serious crimes to the Police.
 Undocumented immigrants are particularly susceptible to being victims and Congress created this pathway to a green card for victims to help police and other law enforcement officials to investigate and prosecute serious criminal acts.

 You should always hire a knowledgeable and experienced immigration lawyer to handle your legal matters, the U-Visa process is very nuanced, complicated, and must be handled properly by the law firm that you hire to help you in the process of obtaining a U-Visa.